dedickinson/community/tutorials/deploy-dependency-track/index.md

 If you visit the API site you'll be able to access the OpenAPI definition for further API goodness.
 The address will look something like `https://<DT_DOMAIN_API>/api/swagger.json`.

+Take some time to explore Dependency Track and consider how/where you might use it.
+The scenarios provided here (manual upload, command line upload and CI/CD integration) are good starting points for including dependency tracking in your software supply chain.

 ## Cleaning up